 Under a separate service agreement, Saturna Capital Corporation also provides shareowner services as the transfer agent and dividend-paying agent for the Funds.
 As transfer agent, Saturna furnishes to each shareowner a confirmation after each transaction, a historical statement at the end of each year showing all transactions during the year, and Form 1099 and Form 1042 tax forms.
-Saturna also, on behalf of the Funds, responds to shareowners' questions and correspondence.
+Saturna also, on behalf of the Funds, responds to shareowners' guestions and correspondence.
 Furthermore, the transfer agent regularly furnishes the Funds with current shareowner lists and information necessary to keep the shares in balance with the Funds' records.
 The transfer agent protects the privacy of shareowner information, but provides shareowner information to regulators and other parties with legal rights to such information, and to a mailing service, under a confidentiality agreement, to facilitate the distribution of shareowner reports.
 The transfer agent performs the mailing of all financial statements, notices, and prospectuses to shareowners.
 The transfer agent makes year-end zakah computations for shareowners requesting this service.
-Effective June 1, 2019, Saturna Capital has waived its transfer agent fee for each Fund.
-Prior to June 1, 2019, the transfer agent was paid a monthly fee of \$0.25 per active account for each Fund other than the Participation Fund.
+Pursuant to the Transfer Agent Agreement, each Fund pays the transfer agent a monthly fee of \$0.25 per active account with a minimum monthly fee of \$833 for each Fund.
+Effective June 1, 2019, Saturna Capital waives its transfer agent fee for each Fund.

-The Transfer Agent Fees table on page 16 shows the amounts Saturna Capital Corporation was paid as the Funds' shareowner servicing and transfer agent for the three most recent fiscal years ended May 31.
+The Transfer Agent Fees table below shows the amounts Saturna Capital Corporation was paid as the Funds' shareowner servicing and transfer agent for the three most recent fiscal years ended May 31.

 Saturna Trust Company, a wholly-owned subsidiary of Saturna Capital Corporation, is the Funds' retirement plan custodian and, as such, is paid compensation for maintaining records of contributions, disbursements, and assets as required for IRAs and other IRS-qualified retirement accounts.
-An annual fee of \$10 per account for retirement plan services is paid by the Funds to Saturna Trust Company.
+Each class of shares of a Fund pays an annual fee of \$10 per account for retirement plan services to Saturna Trust Company.